 She owes a lot of her heart and inspiration to her parents.
 Hannah's father was a respected leader in their community, a big-hearted, small business owner dedicated to his employees and neighbors in need.
 Her mother, a local historian and teacher, is a gifted storyteller, inspiring her students and Olde English District Tour patrons with rich, empathetic narratives of people and places.

 Hannah treasures the Uptown community of residents, businesses, and homeless friends in need.
-She co-founded About Face CLT, a project that uses photography and cinematography to bring awareness to our homeless and high-poverty population, and to encourage compassion and empathy.
+She co-founded About Face CLT, a project that uses photography and cinematography To bring awareness to social justice issues and to encourage compassion, empathy and using your gifts to help others.
 She has also enjoyed working with other Center City arts organizations to bring back the Uptown Gallery Crawl.

 Hannah lives in Charlotte with her husband Charles of 21 years and their three children.